Chronic Illness

 The Body Literacy Academy also embraces disability justice, honoring that each body communicates in unique ways.
 Programs are structured to be accessible and inclusive of diverse learning needs, respecting that disabled people and those with chronic conditions may experience and interpret body signals differently.
 For some, body literacy might involve adapting to sensory processing needs or understanding how neurodivergent experiences shape the way we relate to our bodies.
 This inclusivity echoes the broader vision for body literacy, which seeks to make these practices available and meaningful to everyone.

-Along these values, in 2000, the Tathapi organization based in India developed the concept of body literacy as a “medium to scientifically explain the processes of the body, its parts and functions” to people across ages and backgrounds.
+Along these values, in 2000 even before Laura Wershler, the Tathapi organization in India developed the concept of body literacy as a “medium to scientifically explain the processes of the body, its parts and functions” to people across ages and backgrounds.
 The Body Literacy Academy believes that body literacy is for every body, every gender, every age.
 All genders and sexual orientations are welcome to learn.

-The academy offers a diverse selection of inclusive programs for all ages and stages led by Erica and carefully chosen guest instructors.
-Participants can engage in programming with Erica, with guest instructors, and in collaborative, co-taught experiences with both, allowing for a rich, in-depth exploration of body literacy practices from multiple perspectives.
+The academy offers a diverse selection of inclusive programs for all ages and stages led by Erica and carefully chosen co-instructors.
+Participants can engage in programming with Erica or co-instructors, and in collaborative, co-taught experiences with both, allowing for a rich, in-depth exploration of body literacy practices from multiple perspectives.

 How EDS and Chronic Pain Promote Fatigue and What to Do About It (Part 1)